Film / Hitman

 - Later during their "dinner", when playfully testing his apparent photographic memory, she asks what color her panties are...

 Agent 47: [beat] You're not wearing any underwear.

-Would Hurt a Child: Threatened; 47 warns Mike that, should he be forced to kill Mike in his own home, the gun would be loud enough to wake up his family.
-47 doesn't leave witnesses, so they'd have to be eliminated.
+- Would Hurt a Child: Threatened; 47 warns Mike that should he be forced to kill Mike in his own home, 47 will also kill Mike's family too.